Approach to the diagnosis and management of suspected exercise-induced bronchoconstriction by primary care physicians

 General knowledge of prescribing treatment for EIB in competitive athletes

-Responses to the question 'which of the following medications is a competitive cyclist permitted to use without notifying their governing body?
+Responses to the question 'which of the following medications is a competitive cyclist permitted to use without notifying their governing body?' are shown in Table 1.
+8% of respondents thought that none of the medications were permitted for use without notification while 66% of respondents felt unsure.

 The results from this survey indicate that it is common for family practitioners to encounter individuals with exercise-related respiratory symptoms; with over a third reporting at least one case per month.
 When faced with such a scenario nearly three quarters of respondents (71%) indicated they would select objective testing to diagnose EIB.
 However the most commonly selected tests, namely exercise PEFR (44%) and spirometry with bronchodilator (35%), have been found to have poor diagnostic accuracy for EIB [11, 12].
 In addition, a quarter of family practitioners (23%) indicated they would treat empirically based upon clinical features alone.
 Overall this raises concern that diagnosis of EIB may be inaccurate or indeed missed [6, 7] and as such, these findings have implications for the welfare of athletes with this problem.
 They also have ramifications for competitive athletes given the mandatory requirement for objective evidence in application for inhaled β2-agonists TUE from Jan 2009; perhaps in particular for those athletes who may apply to renew their TUE on the back of an unsound initial diagnosis.